aatwi/extreme-carpaccio/clients/java/java-springboot/Quick Retrospective.md

    - it's not a straightforward env

 08/27/2020
-- Patrice to setup his IntellJ env
+- Patrice to setup his IntelliJ env
 - Might need to look into the setup to make it effective
 - Let's continue for 1 more session, there is more from a coaching point of view

 09/03/2020
 - Let's stop there!
-- Idea: organize a 4h jam with murex devs to learn how to best use this kata
+- Idea: organize a 4h jam with Murex devs to learn how to best use this kata

 ![Retrospective](../../images/Retrospective.jpg)